-Bandvagn 206 (Bv 206) is a tracked articulated, all-terrain carrier developed by Hägglunds (now part of BAE Systems Global Combat Systems) for the Swedish Army.
+Bandvagn 206 is a tracked articulated, all-terrain carrier developed by Hägglunds.
 It consists of two units, with all four tracks powered.
-It can carry up to 17 people (6 in the front compartment, 11 in the rear), and the trailer unit can be adapted for different applications.
+It can carry up to 17 people, 6 in the front compartmentand and 11 in the rear.
+The trailer unit can also be adapted for different applications.

 The development of the Bv 206 all-terrain articulated tracked carrier began in 1974.